nebulab/playbook/people-ops/payroll.html.md

 ### International employees

-The annual revenue is equally divided in 12 monthly payments.
+The annual revenue is equally divided into 12 monthly payments.

 ### Italian employees

-The annual revenue is equally divided in 14 payments - 12 monthly payments and a thirteenth month paid in December by the 23rd and a fourteenth paid in June by the 30th.
+The annual revenue is equally divided into 14 payments - 12 monthly payments and a thirteenth month paid in December by the 23rd and a fourteenth paid in June by the 30th.

 The payslip showing all the various amounts for the month or additional months can be found in the